LucyMcGowan/covid-childcare/about.md

 #### What is this?
 Where can I learn more?

-This is crowd-sourced data collection effort spearheaded by the team at [COVID-Explained](https://explaincovid.org), and pEmily Oster](https://emilyoster.net) at Brown Unversity.
+This is crowd-sourced data collection effort spearheaded by the team at [COVID-Explained](https://explaincovid.org), and [Emily Oster](https://emilyoster.net) at Brown Unversity.
 You can find details about the data collection [here](https://explaincovid.org/kids/covid-19-and-children-our-crowd-sourced-data/).

 #### Is the data collection random?